harisont/aprendendo-GF/android-tutorial/gf_android.md

 libjpgf.so.0.0.0
 ```

-The `.jar` file is what we really care about.
-Time to put it to use in Android Studio!
+The `.jar` and `.so` files are what we really care about.
+Time to put them to use in Android Studio!

 1. open Android Studio and __create a new project__ (`File > New > New Project`).
 If you want to reproduce my simple demo app, select `Empty Activity`, then `Next`, and use this screenshot as a reference in the following screen:
    ![New projects](new_project.png)